islipnot/SoundLoad/README.md

 ## Tips
 - If you want to have more control over the MP3 metadata/name/path, you can use any combination of arguments listed above.
 If ```-save``` is used, all that will be saved (if provided) is the CID and output directory.
-- When first ran, or when the "ran" field of cfg.json is not detected, you will have the option to add the program to your user environment variables.
-This allows you to run the program no matter what the command prompt's directory is.
+- When first ran, or when the "ran" field of cfg.json is false, you will have the option to add the program to your PATH variables.
 Using the ```-EnvVar``` argument forces the program to do this.

 ## Notes
 - Non-ASCII characters are supported in every case except command line arguments.
 This is subject to change.